Minimum Wage in New Jersey 2023

-The minimum wage rate in New Jersey is $13.00 per hour for employees working in a large organization (>5), $11.90 for employees working in a small organization(<5), and $11.05 for employees working in agriculture.
+The minimum wage rate in New Jersey has raised $14.13 per hour for most employees, effective from January 1, 2023.
+Moreover, the minimum wage has increased to $12.93 for employees working in a small organization(<5), and $12.01 for employees working in agriculture.
 This minimum wage rate is greater than the federal minimum wage of $7.25 per hour.
-Employers are required to pay their employees the higher state minimum wage, which in this case is $13.00 per hour.
-This minimum wage applies to most of the employees working in the state of NJ with limited exceptions including some student workers, tipped employees, and other exempt occupations.
+Employers are required to pay their employees the higher state minimum wage, which in this case is $14.13 per hour.
+This minimum wage applies to most of the employees working in the state of NJ with limited exceptions, including some student workers, minors under the age of 18, salespersons, tipped employees, and other exempt occupations.

 Managing labor compliance at large organizations in New Jersey may lead to legal issues.
 Learn how organizations are leveraging Replicon’s solutions with built-in compliance modules to solve New Jersey’s minimum wage needs.

-The minimum wage in New Jersey 2022 is $13.00 per hour.
-The weekly minimum wage in NJ comes up to $520 / 40-hours a week.
+The minimum wage in New Jersey 2023 is $14.13 per hour.
+The weekly minimum wage in NJ comes up to $565.20 / 40-hours a week.
 The minimum wage rate in New Jersey is linked to the Consumer Price Index (CPI), which is intended to raise the minimum rate along with the inflation rate.
-The current minimum wage rate in NJ is yearly re-evaluated based on these values.
+The current minimum wage rate in NJ is re-evaluated yearly based on these values.

 |Effective Date||NJ Large Employers (>5)||NJ Small Employers(<5)||Agricultural Employers|